Prompting GPT-3 To Be Reliable: Introduction

+Our reliability testing framework takes inspiration from the survey of unsolved problems in ML safety~\citep{Hendrycks2021UnsolvedPI}: withstanding hazards (generalizability), identifying hazards (calibration), steering ML systems and reducing deployment hazards (reducing social biases and improving factuality).
+These facets also aim to address the risks of ML systems identified in existing conceptual frameworks~\citep{Tan2022TheRO,Tan2021ReliabilityTF}. \textbf{We have a more extensive discussion of related works in Appendix Section~\ref{sec:related_work}.}

-While several previous works consider the safety and reliability of AI, for example, through automatic stress tests~\citep{Ribeiro2020BeyondAB}, adversarial attacks~\citep{Wallace2019UniversalAT}, and human red-teaming~\citep{Ganguli2022RedTL},~\footnote{We provide a more extensive discussion of related works in Appendix~\ref{sec:related_work}.} they focus on specific aspects and their evaluation methods may not be feasible on the much larger GPT-3 model.
-To paint a more comprehensive picture, we decompose reliability into four \textbf{facets}: 1) generalizability to distribution shifts; 2) social biases and fairness; 3) uncertainty calibration; and 4) factual correctness.
-With such a reliability testing framework, we benchmark GPT-3's reliability and engineer prompts to induce reliable behaviors in some challenging settings.
-Simple prompting strategies outperform smaller-scale supervised models by large margins on all reliability metrics (Figure~\ref{fig:Fig1}): 1) randomly sampled examples from the source domain generalize robustly on unseen domains and combat spurious correlation or perturbations; 2) examples sampled from a balanced demographic distribution reduce social biases; 3) language model probabilities are better calibrated (compared to supervised models); and 4) appending up-to-date knowledge can supplant GPT-3's memorized knowledge.
+As summarized in Figure~\ref{fig:Fig1}, our simple prompting strategies beat smaller-scale supervised models on all reliability metrics we consider: 1) prompting with randomly sampled examples from the source domain allows GPT-3 to generalize robustly on unseen domains and challenge examples; 2) examples sampled from a balanced demographic distribution and natural language intervention reduce social biases; 3) language model probabilities are calibrated to reflect accuracy; and 4) appending up-to-date knowledge can supplant GPT-3's memorized knowledge or reasoning chains.